iCliniq Logo

 Hi doctor,

-I am 28 years old male.
-I tested my blood triglyceride and cholesterol.
-I have a triglyceride of 3.07 mg/dL and cholesterol of 4.33 mg/dL.
-I am worried about my high triglyceride level.
+I am a 28-year-old male.
+I tested my blood triglyceride and cholesterol levels.
+My triglyceride level is 3.07 mg/dL, and my cholesterol level is 4.33 mg/dL.
+I am concerned about my high triglyceride level.
 Currently, I am taking Atenolol 25 mg in the morning.
-Please help.

 Answered by Dr. Ilir Sharka